Dog Ear Cleaners Buyer's Guide

 What Is Inner Ear Infection In Dogs?

 Ear infection, or medically known as Otitis Interna, refers to the inflammation of the inner ear.
-Also known as otitis interna, this condition is usually due to the bacteria that eventually infect the animal's ears.
-The presence of yeast or fungus can also trigger an infection on your dog's ears.
+Also known as otitis interna, this condition is usually due to the bacteria that eventually infect the animal’s ears.
+The presence of yeast or fungus can also trigger an infection in your dog’s ears.

-If there are ear mites in your dog's external ear canal, this could eventually cause a problem in your dog's inner ear and poses a great risk for bacterial growth that could trigger infection.
-An inner ear infection may also develop if there's a disease on the ear canal of your pup or if a benign polyp is starting to develop at the middle ear.
+If there are ear mites in your dog’s external ear canal, this could eventually cause a problem in your dog’s inner ear and poses a great risk for bacterial growth that could trigger infection.
+An inner ear infection may also develop if there’s a disease on the ear canal of your pup or if a benign polyp is starting to develop in the middle ear.

 Furthermore, an ear infection may also be due to some external irritants getting stuck in your dog's ears, such as grasses, tiny rocks, dirt, etc.